-During the first 1,000 miles (1,609 km), follow these recommendations for the future reliability and economy of your new vehicle.
+During the first 1.000 miles (1.609 km). follow these recommendations for the future reliability and economy of your new vehicle.
 Failure to follow these recommendations may result in vehicle damage or shortened engine life.

-- Do not run the engine over 4,000 rpm. - Do not drive over the following speed limits:
+- Do not run the engine over 4,000 rpm.
+Avoid driving for long periods at constant speed, either fast or slow. - Do not drive over the following speed limits:

-two-wheel drive models: 55 MPH (88 km/h)
+two-wheel drive models and fourwheel drive models (2H position):